enkidevs/curriculum/lua/roblox-studio/understanding-studio-ii/properties-interface-i.md

 ## Content

 Properties refer to the **attributes of an object**.
-They can be changed using scripts or manually, but for now, we'll focus on manual changes.
+They can be changed using scripts or manually.

+> For now, we'll focus on manual changes.

 To prompt the property window, *add a part* using the insert tool.